Azaima-Asghar/Modeling-Probability-Of-Delinquency/README.md

 *Visual Studio Code*: Updating the readme files in the branches.

 *Microsoft Excel*: Evaluating our dataset on a high level.

-## *How Will The Dashboard Be Built?*

-Dashboard will probably be built using python plotly and dash.

-## *Description Of The Communication Protocols.*

-Team 7 has a shared slack channel that includes all four members of the team: Colin Wallace (Triangle role), Kalkidan Alemayehu (Circle role), Osama Ali (X role) and Azaima Asghar (Square Role).
-We communicate through this channel and all four of us are very active in this channel, we discuss our progress and our difficulties with others.
-We also do some meetings every other day or when it is required to meet to discuss the next steps.
-Everyone is happy to help each other if someone faces some issue.
-Going forward, we plan to learn plotly dash to create the dashboard for our project, since we will be learning something new we all will be trying to understand it and work together to create the dashboard.

-Starting next week we will clean the present data properly and also look for other datasets that will contain additional macro variables.
-All in all, with our role duties we all plan to code and help each other get the job done early and leave some additional time to go over our work and try to make it even better.

 ## *Database Integration*